 Choose a good geographic location

-Settling in first and second-tier cities is very useful to become visible to Chinese consumers and to gain their attention.
+Settling in first and second-tier cities is very useful to become visible to Chinese consumers and gain their attention.
 Due to this, although in China there are a lot of online commerce opportunities, many brands choose to maintain a physical presence in big cities.
 A brick-and-mortar shop is often unprofitable, but it is a support for communication and customer relationship.
-We notice here that big companies in China such as Alibaba and Tencent, are trying to develop the O2O (online to offline) businesses.

 It is also interesting to consider third and fourth-tier cities.
 They are developing at a high pace in China, following big cities’ growth.
 It is cheaper to implement a business in those cities because the amount of investment needed is lower.
 Also, the government is supporting their development, welcoming new players to enter the market.